cs1302uga/cs1302-minesweeper-alpha/README.md

 ### Test Case Examples

+**What is described in this section is exactly the method that the graders will use to test your program**, with the exception that the graders have access to more test cases.
+Therefore, **you should make every effor to test your program following these instruction.**

 The [`tests`](tests/) directory contains some example test cases.
 Each test case has a number (e.g., `01`) and can be described by five things: